rilwan-o/ansible-jenkins-lab/README.md

 How to run:
-1. copy your key-pair file to replace existing .pem in the project root directory
+1. Copy your key-pair file to replace existing .pem in the project root directory
-2. replace the ip's in the inventory.ini file with your ec2 public ips
+2. Replace the ip's in the inventory.ini file with your ec2 public ips
-3. your terminal, switch to the project directory and run "ansible-playbook lamp-setup.yaml"
+3. On your terminal, switch to the project directory and run "ansible-playbook lamp-setup.yaml"